Chronology

 July 19–September 24, 1978

-Contributes book cover design for the Whitney Museum of American Art’s exhibition Art about Art, organized by Jean Lipman and Richard Marshall.
+Contributes catalogue cover design for the Whitney Museum of American Art’s exhibition Art about Art, organized by Jean Lipman and Richard Marshall.

 November 12–26, 1978